carpentries/instructor-training/episodes/20-checkout.md

 ## 2. Community Discussion

-The purpose of having you attend a Community Discussion meeting is to introduce you to other members of our global community and the valuable resource they offer as you develop your teaching practice.
+The purpose of having you attend a Community Discussion meeting is to introduce you to other members of our global community and to demonstrate an ongoing resource for support and advice as you develop your teaching practice.

 Community Discussion meetings occur several times a week and may take different forms.
 The most common type of Community Discussion meeting is designed to support Instructors in preparing to teach an upcoming workshop and to provide a forum for sharing